Superformula/frontend-test/docs/README.md

 - Setup stack and deployment with Netlify
 - Setup Testing libraries
 - Download sample JSON responses from Yelp's Api.
+- Focus on the UI components, use Storybook stories.

 ## Setup stack